A bevy of innovative and quirky fashion events, premier catwalk shows and fashion forward international guests stops Dunedin in its tracks each March.

 The presence of international emerging talent will be at its strongest ever in 2016, with over 150 entries from some of the world’s top design and fashion schools.
-Emerging talent from India, Japan, Hong Kong, and Argentina, to name just a few, will show at this year’s Emerging Designer Awards.
+Emerging talent from India, Japan, Hong Kong (China), and Argentina, to name just a few, will show at this year’s Emerging Designer Awards.
 Guest judges Emilia Wickstead and Stefan Siegel, along with a selection committee made up of Kiwi fashion designers will choose this year’s fashion champions.

 Winners from the 2016 iD International Emerging Designer Awards will show their collections at the iD Dunedin Fashion Show held at Dunedin Railway Station on 18 and 19 March.